Enhancing Glass Surface Reconstruction via Depth Prior for Robot Navigation: Introduction

 \section{Introduction}

-Accurate perception of glass surfaces is critical for safe robot navigation in indoor environments.
-However, standard RGB-D depth sensors struggle with the transparency and reflectivity of glass, often producing invalid data or incorrectly capturing background objects.
-Existing solutions — such as specialized LiDAR, complementary sensors, or glass-specific neural networks — are often constrained by environmental conditions, high hardware costs, or poor generalizability to unseen domains.
+Reliable geometric perception is fundamental to localization, mapping, and safe navigation across diverse robotic platforms and environments~\cite{wei2025fusionportablev2}.
+Glass surfaces represent a particularly hazardous failure case for standard RGB-D sensors, which often produce invalid measurements or incorrectly capture background objects.
+Existing solutions, such as specialized LiDAR, complementary sensors, or glass-specific neural networks, are often constrained by environmental conditions, high hardware costs, or poor generalizability to unseen domains.

 While modern monocular depth estimation models (e.g., Depth Anything V3~\cite{depthanything3}) provide powerful structural priors, they fail to deliver accurate metric scale on their own.
 Besides the lack of absolute scale in affine-invariant networks, state-of-the-art (SotA) metric-depth networks still struggle to accurately estimate the geometry and scale of glass surfaces.